andy-vive/react-mobx-koa/README.md

 ## Introduction

 This project is an example of using react-mobx in client side and koa js in server side with database postgres.
-It's also a e-commerce project.
+It's also an e-commerce project.
 Build a system to manage your products, orders, and customers.

 ## Technical